-- Store in a cool, dry place. - Keep away from flammable and combustible materials (such as wood, etc.) - Keep away from reducing agents such as zinc, alkaline metals, and formic acid. - Total quantities exceeding 3 liters should be kept in a cabinet housing no other chemicals.
+• Store in a cool, dry place.

+- Keep away from flammable and combustible materials (such as paper, wood, etc.) - Keep away from reducing agents such as zinc, alkaline metals, and formic acid. - Total quantities exceeding 3 liters should be kept in a cabinet housing no other chemicals. - Smaller quantities must be double contained if kept near other chemicals, e.g., in a refrigerator. - Do not store on combustible shelving.